 - Increased understanding of different approaches to maintain team motivation while building self reliance.

 - Increased sophistication in addressing the tension between contract monitoring and coaching to improve HIV care since these functions often reside in the same office.

 Training in the TCB program involves three phrases:

 - Pre-Work Phase (5-6 hour time commitment).
-Potential participants are asked to complete a standardized screening tool to assess their coaching skills, prior coaching experiences, project management, QI knowledge, and participation in NQC-sponsored TOT/TQL Programs.
+Potential participants are asked to complete a standardized screening tool to assess their coaching skills, prior coaching experiences, project management, QI knowledge, and participation in CQII-sponsored TOT/TQL Programs.
 Results are used to tailor the TCB training content.

 - TCB Session Phase (46+ hours).
 Participants attend a 3-day interactive skills-building workshop.
 Features include hands-on, real-world exercises; training to address pre-work assessment strengths and challenges as part of a forward-looking Personal Improvement Plan (PIP); and peer support in work with three other study group partners.

 - Post-Work Phase (12-16 hours).
 Monthly telephone or by email exchanges with study group partners focus on completion of brief assignments.
 Graduates also take part in routine conference calls facilitated by staff and consultants.